 Distinguishing your book from the thousands of other titles available in the marketplace can be the biggest challenge for an author.
 More competition, more media outlets and a news cycle that seems to change by the second makes the publicity weapons in your arsenal even more important!
 So what can you do?
-We present three tips you can start doing today that can help your book stand out from the pack…and get some attention.
+We present three book marketing tips you can start doing today that can help your book stand out from the pack…and get some attention.

 - Be active – Whether it’s social media posts, blogging on your own site, or any others you may write for or writing byline articles, you need to be active.
 The more content you put out there about your area of expertise or your subject matter, the better.
 Producers do their homework when it comes to booking authors/guests or deciding which books to feature.
 They will Google you, and the more activity they see, the better.
 And they want to see you are part of a conversation – that you have an opinion and aren’t afraid to share it.

 - The pen is mightier than the sword – You’re going to need to write original content related to the book and your message.
 Having the ability to write exclusive 600-800 word articles for publication is crucial.
 In the areas of business, health and wellness and current events, offering up exclusive, written-on-demand articles are integral to getting attention for your book.
-Your publicist will work with you to identify key targets and subject matter for the pieces.
+Your book publicist will work with you to identify key targets and subject matter for the pieces.
 They won’t ask you to write 3 articles a week.
 But they may keep you busy.
 In our experience, we have also seen this can lead to a recurring writing gig.
 Some media outlets will ask you to become a contributor where you have the ability to post many articles at your discretion!